mighty-gerbils/gerbil-persist/README.md

 ### In a Nutshell: the High-Level Intuition

-For those familiar with the relevant concepts, our Persistence model is designed to be the underlying storage layer to an Orthogonal Persistent system while embodying the paradigm of content-addressed (merkleized) data storage.
+For those familiar with the relevant concepts, our Persistence model is designed to be the storage layer underlying a system with Orthogonal Persistence while embodying the paradigm of content-addressed (merkleized) data.

 As for the implementation, we create a least-common denominator abstraction reducing any of the most ubiquitous databases to a mere key value store,